RafaelTeran/bachelor-thesis-haskell/README.md

 ### `src/`

-This folder contains the source code divided into two main subfolders:
+The source code is organized into two main subfolders:

 1. **`spanish/`**: The original code in Spanish, without annotations.
 This version matches the terminology and content described in the accompanying PDF, which is my complete Bachelor’s Degree Thesis.
 In the PDF, I also provide an extensive mathematical introduction and an in-depth explanation of the two methods used.